gongfarmer/janeway/README.md

 Functionality is based on [IETF RFC 9535, "JSONPath: Query Expressions for JSON"](https://www.rfc-editor.org/rfc/rfc9535.html#filter-selector)
 The examples in the RFC have been implemented as unit tests.

-For details not covered in the RFC, it does the most reasonable thing based on [what other JSONPath parsers do.](https://cburgmer.github.io/json-path-comparison/).
+For details not covered in the RFC, it does the most reasonable thing based on [what other JSONPath parsers do](https://cburgmer.github.io/json-path-comparison/).
 However, this is always secondary to following the RFC.
-Many of the recommended behaviors there contradict the RFC, so it is one or the other.
+Many of the popular behaviors there contradict the RFC, so it has to be one or the other.